Research at Rauner

 Dear Dartmouth Community Researchers:

-As Rauner Library begins reopening on limited terms, we ask that you familiarize yourself with the following information:
+As Rauner Library adapts to the COVID pandemic, we ask that you familiarize yourself with the following information:

-Onsite research will be limited to Dartmouth faculty, staff, and graduate students living locally.
-Visits will occur on an appointment-only basis, Monday through Friday from 9:00 am to 12:00 pm.
+Onsite research will be limited to Dartmouth faculty, staff, and students cleared to use campus facilities.
+Visits will occur on an appointment-only basis, Monday through Friday from 9:00 am to 12:00 pm, and 1:00 pm to 4:00 pm.
 Appointments need to be made at least one working day in advance (two if using Records Management collections) so that we can adequately prepare materials.

 How to Make an Appointment: